sanjaypsachdev/emaily/README.md

 TODOS:

-* Change the payment method to use react-stripe-js instead of react-stripe-checkout
+* Change the payment method to use react-stripe-js instead of react-stripe-checkout.
+* Change the mailer class to a function.